GSA/digitalgov.gov/content/about/contact.md

 :envelope: **For general questions or feedback**: send an email to us at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov).<br />
 _&mdash; For additional contacts, see our [Directory of services, tools, and teams]({{< ref "/services/directory.md" >}})._

 :envelope: **For questions or feedback about a specific page**: Please use the link provided at the end of any page that says, `Have feedback or questions?
 Send us an email at digitalgov@gsa.gov`.
-The link is coded to automatically inlcude the URL of that specific page in your email message to us&mdash;so that we can find it quickly.
+The link is coded to automatically include the URL of that specific page in your email message to us&mdash;so that we can find it quickly.

 :copyright: **For questions about using or citing our content**: Review the [Reuse and Copyright](https://digital.gov/policies#reuse-and-copyright) section of our [Site Policies](https://digital.gov/policies/).